sftpplus/sftpplus-docs/src/doc_source/guides/hardening.rst

 Enforce HTTPS usage
 -------------------

-For the Local Manager and the HTTPS file transfer services you may configure the service to enable `HTTP Strict Transport Security
+For the Web Manager and the HTTPS file transfer services you may configure the service to enable `HTTP Strict Transport Security (HSTS)
 <https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security>`_.

 This can be done using the `headers` configuration option.